abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol1-ex-1.md

 ### Estimated Duration: 140 minutes

 In this hands-on lab, you are going to set up the local infrastructure using dotnet.
 There are three parts of the application you will be working with: carts, products, and ui.
-You will deploy the infrastructure to cloud using GitHub Actions. you will also build automation in GitHub for updating and republishing our workflows when the code changes.
+You will deploy the infrastructure to the cloud using GitHub Actions.
+You will also build automation in GitHub for updating and republishing our workflows when the code changes.

 ## Lab Objectives